kmwtechnology/solrkafka/README.md

 #### Create the Topic

-The `KafkaDataSource` uses the `query` property set in conf/solr/conf/kafka-data-config.xml to determine which topic to use.
-The topic name will be provided to the plugin in your solrconfig.xml.

 To ensure a topic with that name has been created, run the following command:
 `<kafka_install>/bin/kafka-topics.sh --create --topic <topic_name> --bootstrap-server localhost:9092`.

+The topic name will be provided to the plugin in a later step.

 ### Start Solr